 Fees & Contributions

-The following fees are the minimum contribution you will need to make in order to apply for citizenship:
+The following fees are the minimum contribution you will need to make in order to apply for citizenship and invest in Malta property:

 Contribution to National Development and Social Fund